romeovs/nts-desktop/README.md

 System Preferences > Security & Privacy > General > Open Anyway
 ```

+I have only tested this app on macOS, so I can't guarantee it works on Linux or
+Windows.
+If people want to help me port it over, shoot me a message, PR's are welcome!

 ## Local Development
 The project is structured as follows:
 ```